HawaiiAudit Laws

 Ballot Protection

 Containers used to store or transport ballots shall include a non-reusable seal.
-A record is to be maintained to list the seals used.
-If a container is opened, witnesses’ signatures are to be provided.
+A record must be maintained of the list of used seals used during the opening and closing of each container.
+As part of the record, a space for witnesses’ signatures is also provided.
+Haw.
+Code R. § 3-177-61.

 Additional Targeted Samples